SciML/Surrogates.jl/docs/src/surrogate.md

 # Surrogate

 Every surrogate has a different definition depending on the parameters needed.
-However, they have in common:
+It uses the interface defined in [SurrogatesBase.jl](https://github.com/SciML/SurrogatesBase.jl).
+In a nutshell, they use:

- 1. `add_point!(::AbstractSurrogate,x_new,y_new)`
+ 1. `update!(::AbstractDeterministicSurrogate, x_new, y_new)`
- 2. `AbstractSurrogate(value)`
+ 2. `AbstractDeterministicSurrogate(value)`

 The first function adds a sample point to the surrogate, thus changing the internal coefficients.
 The second one calculates the approximation at value.

   - Linear surrogate